Carmel & District Cricket Club Constitution (last updated December 2017)

 4.2 The club may have different classes of membership and subscription on a non-discriminatory and fair basis.
 The club will keep subscriptions at levels that will not pose a significant obstacle to people participating.

 4.3 Application for membership of the club shall be by completion of a membership application form and by payment of the relevant subscription/joining fees as determined by the Annual General Meeting (AGM) of the club.
+Those attending training or other club activities prior to paying membership shall be known as ‘Affiliate members’ until such payment is made.

 4.4 No person shall be eligible to take part in the business of the club, vote at the AGM, or be eligible for selection for any of the club’s teams unless the appropriate subscription has been paid by the specified date as defined in Section 6, or the club’s committee has agreed membership.